Desklog Committed To Data Security

 Information collected while using the service

-IP address, browser type, browser software version, websites visited, Desklog client version used application names, screenshots captured.
+IP address, browser type, browser software version, websites visited, Desklog client version used application names, screenshots captured and snapshot captured (Premium feature).

-Additional information collected may include data collected by the web, for example, the task name, time spent on the task, time spent on the break, start time, end time, screenshots of the websites visited, etc. We may record the mouse movements to enhance the usability of the site.
-Screenshots captured can be viewed by you and anyone who has admin rights to view screenshots in your company.
+Additional information collected may include data collected by the web, for example, the task name, time spent on the task, time spent on the break, start time, end time, screenshots of the websites visited and snapshot etc. We may record the mouse movements to enhance the usability of the site.
+Screenshots and Snapshots captured can be viewed by you and anyone who has admin rights to view in your company.

 Desklog desktop app shall record the mouse movements you make.
 However, it does not capture where you made the click on the screen and does not record what is typed on the screen.